-Inspired by the parent fundraising effort, ’21Together, more than 90 Academy students have launched a new group, called Students for PunsUnited, to raise financial aid funds for Punahou families economically affected by the coronavirus pandemic.
+Inspired by the parent fundraising effort, ’21Together, Academy and Junior School students are now part of Students for PunsUnited – an effort to raise financial aid funds for Punahou families economically affected by COVID-19.
 Under the guidance of Mark Loughridge, director of the School’s Case Accelerator for Student Entrepreneurship (CASE), the students are selling such products as jewelry, personal care items and accessories on the House of Mana Up website, and donating profits to the PunsUnited Fund.

 “I am so proud of these students,” Loughridge says.
 “They are tackling an urgent challenge with fresh thinking, and having a real impact in the community both in raising awareness and donating to a worthy cause.
 They are making a difference through their creativity, innovation and empathy – acting as leaders and entrepreneurs in the full sense of those words.
-These students bring to life exactly what I think Steve and Jean Case had in mind when they made their generous donation to start the Case Accelerator.”
+I think we are creating a really exciting community of entrepreneurs at Punahou.”

 Meli James ‘96, cofounder of the Hawaii-based accelerator Mana Up, got involved in the project after previously speaking to CASE students about entrepreneurship.
 After COVID-19 struck, students asked her if she would help them with their new initiative, and she was thrilled to take part and feature their products on Mana Up’s e-commerce site.
 “This is my way of giving back to Punahou, which taught me so much,” she says.
 “We always knew we could dream big at Punahou, and I felt that my passions and creativity were nurtured on campus.
 Now, it’s time to share these resources and the platform I’ve built, and in doing so, be able to both mentor students with big ideas along with giving back profits to help other students in need.
 It’s the perfect project at the perfect time.
 These kids have awesome ideas, and I’m just here to help them shine.”